 BetMGM already enjoys a healthy presence in the US gambling market through its GVC-powered app.
-In fact, BetMGM now runs its online and mobile app in 16 states including Michigan betting, Pennsylvania betting and Nevada.
+It also has the best online casinos in states where they are legal.
+BetMGM now runs its online and mobile app in 16 states including Michigan betting, Pennsylvania betting and Nevada.
 You’ll be able to enjoy BetMGM’s fast withdrawals and join the M life Rewards program to earn credits every time you bet on sports.

 The rebranded William Hill app has been upgraded since being taken over by Caesars Entertainment.
 You’ll be able to join the Caesars Rewards program while betting on a range of big US sports and claiming free bets.

 FanDuel sportsbook is one of the big winners in the new regulated sports betting market.
 The daily fantasy provider now operates internet sportsbooks across the United States.
 If the state of Florida does expand gambling, you can bet FanDuel will be poised and ready.

 Along with FanDuel, DraftKings represents the big Fantasy providers in the US.
 DraftKings also runs several successful sportsbooks online in states such as Pennsylvania and New Jersey.
 DraftKings sportsbook will be one of the operators watching the federal court with interest in the coming months.

 Sportsbooks in Florida want to offer a range of bonuses for gamblers.
 We recommend opening an account with as many legal FL sports betting sites as possible so you can take advantage.